INN/news-match-donation-shortcode/readme.txt

 If you have questions about the News Match program, visit their website for [donor](https://www.newsmatch.org/info/donors), [nonprofit](https://www.newsmatch.org/info/nonprofits) and [funding partner](https://www.newsmatch.org/info/funders) information.

-= How do I change the looks of this form? =
+= How do I change the style of this form? =

 This plugin comes with a default stylesheet, `assets/css/donation.css`, which is output on pages that have the shortcode.